unlim-it/docs.bosonprotocol.io/src/docs/protocol-overview/smart-contracts.md

 [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) and
 [ERC-721](https://eips.ethereum.org/EIPS/eip-721).

-> Note: Seller makes an offer by minting an ERC-1155 Voucher Set that holds a
+> Note: The seller makes an offer by minting an ERC-1155 Voucher Set that holds
-> supply of a specified quantity of assets.
-A Buyer taking the offer is implying
+> a supply of a specified quantity of assets.
+A Buyer taking the offer is
-> that a singleton Voucher will be extracted from the originating Voucher Set,
+> implying that a singleton Voucher will be extracted from the originating
-> thus minting an ERC-721.
+> Voucher Set, thus minting an ERC-721.

 ## Contracts description